kfrederix/angular-signals-workshop/apps/slides/slides.md

 ❌ Usage of `effect()` is generally discouraged by Angular team.

+❌ Avoid using effects for propagation of state changes.

 💡 First consider if `computed()` could be a better fit.

 <v-click>